huaminghuangtw/Evergreen-Notes/Permanent-Notes/How to live a life.md

 > _“There are two ways to live: you can live as if nothing is a miracle; you can live as if everything is a miracle.” — Albert Einstein_

 > _“There is no magic pill or shortcuts in life.
-The only shortcut is doing something the right way the first time so that you don't waste any time on the shortcuts.” — Arnold Schwarzenegger_
+The only shortcut is doing something the right way the first time so that you don’t waste any time on the shortcuts.” — Arnold Schwarzenegger_

 > _“Do not stop thinking of life as an adventure.” — Eleanor Roosevelt_